 We believe expanding our number of showrooms will drive accelerated growth by increasing our AOV compared to e-commerce orders, improving conversion in the showrooms' metro regions by 50% or more compared to pre-opening conversion, and raising our brand awareness.
-Currently we have nine locations, and plan to open at least more by the end of 2021.
+As of today, we have 11 showroom locations, and plan to open at least more by the end of 2021.
 We intend to strategically open showrooms in the future, and we believe we can achieve near-national showroom coverage with under 100 locations.
 We rely on this highly efficient showroom model to complement our digital strategy and to continue to drive growth and profitability.